wooster0/shifting/README.md

-There are many people that believe there are no other choices apart from the services that are behind the well-known companies such as Google, Facebook and Microsoft.
+There are many people that believe there are no other choices apart from the services that are behind the well-known companies such as Google, Facebook, and Microsoft.
 You might be surprised but there is a good number of alternatives to pretty much all of those companies' services.
 Aside from the better privacy, not only are these alternatives good, they are often advantageous in many ways.
-In fact, there are services where you might think "Why haven't I used this all along?".
+In fact, there are services where you might think "why haven't I used this all along?".

 This list is about giving services a chance that are not part of one of the largest technology companies.
-But what's so bad about repeatedly supporting the same big tech companies?
-For one, not doing so is for the purpose of supporting the competition, other smaller companies.
+But what's so bad about always supporting the same big tech companies?
+For one, not doing so is for the purpose of supporting the competition: other, smaller companies.
 More competition means a wider variety of services to choose from with perhaps one better than the other.
-A lack of competition means that only very few companies have a lot of power over a large amount of users, with little regulation.
+A lack of competition means that only very few companies have a lot of power over a large amount of users, with little regulation; a monopoly.

 The hardest thing might be to get used to the new services and stopping old habits.
 It can be hard at first but remember that it is possible.